Renzo Rossellini (producer): End of Gaumont adventure and bad car incident

-In November 1983, Rossellini resigns as president and general manager of Gaumont Italy.
+In November 1983, Rossellini resigned as president and general manager of Gaumont Italy.
 In the previous two years the company had suffered significant losses.
-Of the fourteen movies produced in the last two years, only a handful has generated revenues.
-In an interview, Rossellini declares: "I'm the president of a company that, in a year, suffered a dozen failures by promoting a policy of film d'auteur.
+Of the fourteen movies produced in the last two years, only a handful generated revenues.
+In an interview, Rossellini declared: "I'm the president of a company that, in a year, suffered a dozen failures by promoting a policy of film d'auteur.
 Of course I feel responsible.
 Resigning from president was the obvious and right thing to do".
-Part of the problem comes from the majority shareholder, French Gaumont, which decides to stop financing the Italian experiment, wanting only to retain Gaumont Italy's theater chain or to sell it, to get back her initial investment.
+Part of the problem came from the majority shareholder, French Gaumont, which decided to stop financing the Italian experiment as it wanted only to retain Gaumont Italy's theater chain or to sell it to get back the initial investment.

-In spring 1984, Rossellini establishes Artisti Associati, a movie production and distribution company, whose major success is co-production and distribution of 9½ Weeks by Adrian Lyne.
+In spring 1984, Rossellini established Artisti Associati, a movie production and distribution company, whose major success is co-production and distribution of 9½ Weeks by Adrian Lyne.

-On 8 December 1984, a day before leaving for the United States, Rossellini and his wife Elisabetta Caracciolo suffer a terrible car incident.
-At the outskirts of Rome, the couple's car is pushed by two other cars out of the road and down to a cliff.
-Rossellini gets multiple femur ruptures.
-His wife Elisabetta finishes in a coma.
+On December 8, 1984, a day before leaving for the United States, Rossellini and his wife Elisabetta Caracciolo suffer a car accident.
+At the outskirts of Rome, the couple's car was pushed by two other cars out of the road and off of a cliff.
+Rossellini suffered multiple femur ruptures, and his wife Elisabetta ended up in a coma.

-In the following months, Rossellini devotes much of his time to recover himself and to take care of Elisabetta, in Italian, Swiss and American hospitals, where she dies, on 14 April 1985.
+In the following months, Rossellini devoted much of his time to recover and to take care of Elisabetta.
+She died on the 14th of April, 1985.

 Recent activities

-From 1987 to 2000, he takes care, as President of International Affairs, of international marketing for movie production companies, as Phyllis Carlyle Productions, HKM Films, and Shadow Hill Productions.
+From 1987 to 2000, he took care of international marketing for movie production companies, as Phyllis Carlyle Productions, HKM Films, and Shadow Hill Productions.

-In Los Angeles, California, Renzo meets and marries, on 7 June 1989, Victoria Kifferstein, who becomes his third wife.
-Victoria Rossellini is a lawyer and joins 20th Century Fox in 1992.
-In 2016, she is promoted to Senior Executive Vice President of the company.
+In Los Angeles, California on June 7, 1989, Renzo met and married Victoria Kifferstein, his third wife.
+Victoria Rossellini is a lawyer and joined 20th Century Fox in 1992.
+In 2016, she was promoted to Senior Executive Vice President of the company.

-In the second millennium, moving between Rome and Los Angeles, he devotes time to teaching: Movie and TV production for Rome's Nuova Università del Cinema e della Televisione; History of European Cinema at UCLA, at Salerno's Fisciano University, and at Naples Federico II University; Cinema History at Cuba's EICTV, and at Santo Domingo University; Movie aesthetics at Montreal's Quebec University.
+In the second millennium, he devotes time to teaching movie and TV production for Rome's Nuova Università del Cinema e della Televisione; History of European Cinema at UCLA, at Salerno's Fisciano University, and at Naples Federico II University; Cinema History at Cuba's EICTV, and at Santo Domingo University; Movie aesthetics at Montreal's Quebec University.

-In 2006 he directs Diritto di sognare, a documentary on Italian Mafia.
-In 2010 he co-produces Born in U.S.E., directed by Michele Diomà.
+In 2006 he directed Diritto di sognare, a documentary on the Italian Mafia.
+In 2010 he co-produced Born in U.S.E., directed by Michele Diomà.
 The movie is dedicated to the 120 years of the movie industry, and features Francesco Rosi, Giuseppe Tornatore and Luis Bacalov.

-He is devoting a considerable effort, with the help of Gabriella Boccardo, in maintaining, valorizing and distributing in the new media the memory of his father Roberto and of his works.
+He works with the help of Gabriella Boccardo in maintaining, valorizing and distributing in the new media the memory of his father Roberto and his works.